webmavens/auto-google-recaptcha/README.md

 - For core PHP project replace env() function with static values if you haven't downloaded env package, else it will throw function error.

 - If you don't want to add the reCAPTCHA to any form in frontend then add `data-no-captcha` attribute to form tag and it will exclude that form from rendering the reCAPTCHA.
-You can use this feature with `allowed_methods` config to completly exclude any form from reCAPTCHA validation.
+You can use this feature with `allowed_methods` config to completely exclude any form from reCAPTCHA validation.

 ---